DanielRobertAppel/odroid-n2plus-linux/README.md

 A repo to house my linux kernel build code and setup instructions.
 As well as be an affordable web host for my rendered kernels.

 # Compatibility
-My kernel build(s) are based upon the Ubuntu Server 20.04 available at http://docs.linuxfactory.or.kr/install/prebuilt_image.html .
-And the kernel fork was sourced from https://github.com/chewitt/linux/tree/amlogic-5.15.y  (which is forked from Torvalds).
+My kernel build(s) are based upon the Ubuntu Server 20.04 available at<br>http://docs.linuxfactory.or.kr/install/prebuilt_image.html<br>And the kernel fork was sourced from<br>https://github.com/chewitt/linux/tree/amlogic-5.15.y  (which is forked from Torvalds).

 # How I do it
 ## 00. Caveats